EduardoLopes/how-much-code/README.md

-  --today       shows the info about the commits of the day --yesderday   shows the info about the commits of yesterday --week        shows the info about the commits of the current week
+  --today       shows the info about the commits of the day --yesderday   shows the info about the commits of yesterday --week        shows the info about the commits of the current week --month       shows the info about the commits of the current month
 ```

 ### Tips